Who we work with

 Hull Dance Company

-A multi-disciplinary storytelling project, commissioned by Hull Dance in collaboration with choreographers, a dance group, and a composer.
-Kirstie Henderson, Brave Day, produced four dance films for a project that brought together women living with limited movement to share their stories.
+A multi-disciplinary creative health and wellbeing storytelling project, commissioned by Hull Dance producing dance films that brought together women living with limited movement to share their stories.

 The project involved several months of developmental movement, playful and emotive storytelling, taking inspiration from stories connected to treasured objects, and well-being sessions.
 Supported by the Flourish dance group, the films culminate in the women’s progression and the courage to share their dance stories on film.